mjmccoy/genesizeR/README.md

 The goal of `sizeR` is to provide a collection of computational tools to analyze gene sizes within expression data or gene sets.

+If you use `sizeR` please cite our [paper]()

+    sizeR: an R package for the analysis of gene size within expression data and gene sets Matthew J McCoy, Andrew Z Fire
+    XXX, Volume XX, Issue XX, Month 2024, DOI, URL

 ## Requirements

 The `sizeR` package works with R version \>= 3.6.3 and several packages